Pip-1/weather_station_bme280/README.md

 ### Setup Raspberry  Pi
 Headless Setup of a Raspbery Pi Zero W:
+[Lutz's Tutorial on headless Setup](https://www.youtube.com/watch?v=hoy4x7MTA-o)

+[Imager from the Raspberry Pi Manufacturer](https://www.raspberrypi.com/software/) with which i mounted the default Raspi OS on an SD Card

-[Lutz's Tutorial on headless Setup](https://www.youtube.com/watch?v=hoy4x7MTA-o) including finding out about your raspis IP-Adress with
+including finding out about your raspis IP-Adress with
      ping -4 raspberrypi

 You can transfer files easy via SCP:

     scp <source-file> <user>@<host_ip_address>:<path>

 ### Update Pi